sophiagut/Bosch-Internship-UBC-Students/readme.md

 <h2 id="settling_stuttgart"> 2.
 Settling Down in Stuttgart </h2>

+Arriving in Stuttgart can be stressful since most of us are not europeans nor speak German.
+This section contains tips and ressources that you could use to "easy" your settling and start enjoying a life without problems... and administration.
+For records, it took Sophia and I about a months to fully settle down here.
+A...
+Stressful month.
+I would recommand to arrive in Stuttgart one or two week before your internship starts so you can deal with the housing/phone/bank.

 <h3 id="find_place"> 2.1 Find a place </h3>

 The most important thing to know before you start looking for a place to stay at is commute and the transport system.
 (Refer to section 2.2)
+It is encouraged to be present when house hunting.
+There sometimes is scams happening and being present to visit the place is preferable (even if you don't speak German).

+For example, Sophia and I visited an attractive place in Renningen mid-May, just to learn afterward that the renting started early August.

 <h4 id="air_bnb"> 2.1.1 Air Bnb </h4>

+Air bnb is always a great ressource to quickly find a transition place until you get your appartment/room.
+People hosting you are usually really kind and are willing to help you out with your translations/house registration/etc. You can get familiar with the city without stressing over a logement.

 <h4 id="stuttgart_lonberg"> 2.1.2 Stuttgart and other areas </h4>

+Stuttgart might sound attractive but it is EXTREMELY expensive.
+More than half our poor salary can go for rent if we're not careful.
+Chosing a place closer to Renningen might be a good choice.
+We would recommand Leonberg and it's environt.
+Wie-der-Stadt could also be a good choice (only two S-bahn station away).

+Finding a place in Renningen would be best but also expensive.
+This is due that the two main economic actors in Renningen are Bosch (1200 employees), and the American military base.
+As a result people move a lot in and out of Renningen so the prices goes up.

 <h4 id="renting"> 2.1.3 Renting </h4>